aboulie/burger/README.md

 * Heroku - the cloud platform used to deploy this application

 ###
-View the app here:
+View the app on Heroku here: https://blooming-reaches-24425.herokuapp.com/burgers

 ###
-This app was created by Dareen Mohamad.
+This app was created by Dareen Mohamad (https://github.com/aboulie)